ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 twdps/di-circleci-remote-docker:<YYYY.MM>
 ```

 `edge` - points to the latest version of the Base image.
 Built from the `HEAD` of the `master` branch.
-Intended to be used as a testing version of the image with the most recent changes however not
-guaranteed to be all that stable and not recommended for production software.
+Intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable and not recommended for production software.

 `stable` - points to the latest, production ready base image.
-For projects that want a decent level of
-stability while automatically recieving software updates.
-This is similar to using the `:latest` tag
-and is not a generally recommended practice.
-Pin the `FROM` reference to a specific release and
-adopt new releases as part of your ci process.
+For projects that want a decent level of stability while automatically recieving software updates.
+This is similar to using the `:latest` tag and is not a generally recommended practice.
+Pin the `FROM` reference to a specific release and adopt new releases as part of your ci process.
 Typically updated once a month.

 `<YYYY.MM>` - Release version of the image, referred to by the 4 digit year, dot, and a 2 digit month.
-For example `2020.09` would be the monthly snapshot tag from May 2020.
-This is the recommended version
-for use in an executor Dockerfile.
+For example `2020.05` would be the monthly tag from May 2020.
+This is the recommended version for use in an executor Dockerfile.

 ## Development

 Images can be built and run locally with this repository.
 This has the following requirements:

 - local machine of Linux (Alpine tested) or macOS